elevenlabs/elevenlabs-examples/examples/text-to-speech/python/README.md

 ## Usage

-For detailed usage instructions and code examples, please refer to the [Tutorial here](http://example.com/tutorial).
+For detailed usage instructions and code examples, please refer to [this guide](https://elevenlabs.io/docs/developer-guides/how-to-use-tts-with-streaming).

 ## Contributing